-The principal activity of the Scheme is to provide investors with long-term capital growth and income through investment in quality industrial and resource shares.
+The principal activity of the Scheme is to provide long-term capital growth and regular income through investment predominantly in quality Australian industrial shares.

 The Scheme did not have any employees during the year.

 There were no significant changes in the nature of the Scheme's activities during the year.